ulshv/nexuslink/README.md

 Initially my dream was to build a new internet (as they called it in Silicon Valley HBO) built on a decetralized LoRa-based radio mesh network (like `Reticulum`).
-But then I realized that there's almost zero radio enthusiast in my local area, so it felt that I would be the only guy in such network...
+But then I realized that there's almost zero radio enthusiast in my local area, so I felt that I would be the only guy in such a network...

 So then I came up with an idea - why no use the existing networking tech (like the Internet) to build a network of inter-connected devices?
 It's when I came up with the idea of a decentralized p2p `tcp-chat`.

-As the NexusLink project evolves, my goal is to continue adding the packages/software in this monorepo for creation of p2p apps.
+As the NexusLink project evolves, my goal is to continue adding the packages/software in this monorepo for creation of decentralized p2p apps.

 # TODO/WIP/DONE